SubhodI/ethereum-training/README.md

 ## truffle

-    Truffle is a development framework for implementing and testing smart contract.
+    Truffle is a development framework for implementing and testing smart contracts.